DougSalt/gpg/paper/paper.md

 precautions had been undertaken to secure such data, or certainly as far as local legislation might require.

-One of the central assumptions of this paper is that the user of the data, whether this be a group or individual should be more responsible for the security of the data they use.
+One of the central pressumptions of this paper is that the user of the data, whether this be a group or individuals, should be more responsible for the security of the data they use.
 This is enforced by the use of asymmetric encryption, forcing them to be in charge of their private keys in order that only the sender and the receivers are able to view and use the data.
 However, as mentioned this introduces a degree of technical expertise and knowledge may be beyond the average user, so another compromise might be the use of organizational key infrastructure.
 This would remove the onus of securing, and/or recovering keys from the user, but would represent a further compromise in the security of the data, in that anybody with sufficient permissions within a given organization would have unfettered access to the data.
-It might be argued that this is also reasonable security, and certainly a level of security that many organizations already have.
+It might be argued that this is also reasonable security, and certainly a level of security that many organizations already adopt.

 In conjunction with Infrastructure as a Service (IaaS), then it is becoming increasingly common to see NetLogo models and use NetLogo models in the cloud.
-The problem with cloud infrastructure is that it is non-localised and duplicated for the sake of fault-tolerance. it is therefore impossible to perform timely deletion of data in cloud infrastructure, because not even the service providers themselves will know the location and the number of copies of a given set of infrastructure at any one time..
+The problem with cloud infrastructure is that it is non-localised and duplicated for the sake of fault-tolerance.
+It is therefore impossible to perform timely deletion of data in cloud infrastructure, because not even the service providers themselves will know the location and the number of copies of a given set of infrastructure at any one time.
+Key deletion is functionally and realistically equivalent to deleting the remote data.
+Encrypting data in such infrastructure, which may be vulnerable to bad actors via the service provider or the consumers of the infrastructure, should therefore standard practice to ensure that the data remains secure no matter what happens.

 We have developed a plugin that uses the Gnu PGP software to allow various types of encryption on the data only.
 We could develop a plugin that obfuscates